MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 # Add a copilot to your Power Pages site

 Copilot enhances your Power Pages site providing instant support to your users.
-Integrate a copilot in minutes to provide natural language responses to visitor questions, improving user experience, and boosting satisfaction.
+Integrate a copilot in minutes to provide natural language responses to visitor questions, improve user experience, and boost satisfaction.

 By default, [copilot](#add-a-copilot) is able to answer questions based on your site's information when you add it to your Power Pages site.
 You can extend default copilot capability with the following options.